What is saliva?

 - The production varies in accordance with age.
 The highest production level is between 6 and 14 years old and it will decrease from the age of 20.

-- Saliva can have microorganisms that may be transmitted from person to person and is responsible for diseases such as mumps.
+- Can have microorganisms that may be transmitted from person to person and is responsible for diseases such as mumps.